Smart Telescopes: Best Buy Guide 2024

 The primary objective of the Smart Telescope Best Buy Guide is to assist individuals in choosing the most suitable smart telescope.
 In this guide, I define a telescope as “smart” when the telescope is capable of autonomously locating, tracking, and capturing images of celestial objects in the night sky.
 This excludes traditional telescopes designed for naked-eye stargazing with an eyepiece.
 All featured telescopes are Wi-Fi-enabled and controllable through apps compatible with popular platforms like iOS and Android.

-At present, this smart telescope guide includes the following models: Unistellar EVscope v2, Unistellar Equinox 2, Vaonis Stellina, Vaonis Vespera (Classic edition, Vespera II, and Vespera Pro), ZWO Seestar S50, and Dwarf II.
+At present, this smart telescope guide includes the following models: Unistellar EVscope v2, Unistellar Equinox 2, Vaonis Stellina, Vaonis Vespera (Classic edition, Vespera II, and Vespera Pro), ZWO Seestar S50, and Dwarf 2.
 The blog will be regularly updated to incorporate new smart telescopes as they become available.

 I’ve taken various factors into account to help you find the ideal smart telescope: